Excel doesn't display hours over 24 by default.

 Rule 1 : A whole number is a day

-But now, if you convert this result into Time format, you don't see the result with values over 24 hours.
+But now, if you convert this result into Time format, all the cells show a result under 24 hours.

 Display hours over 24